-To add a new node to the cluster, you first need to add the DNS name of that node to the pg_worker_list.conf file in your data directory on the master node.
+To add a new node to the cluster, you first need to add the DNS name or IP address of that node and port (on which PostgreSQL is running) in the pg\dist\node catalog table.
+You can do so using the master\add\node UDF.
+Example: